Omama-mostafa/Software_project-Quiz-Part-/README.md

 # Software_project-Quiz-Part-
-this priject is a part of a big project in software course
+this project is a part of a big project in software course

 implemented by php laravel framework. contain:-